Sustainable forms of transport

 Parking spaces for shared cars provided by the City of Espoo

-Parking spaces for shared cars are marked with traffic signs and can be found on the Helsinki Metropolitan Area service map(external link).
+Parking spaces for shared cars are marked with traffic signs and can be found on the Helsinki Metropolitan Area service map(external link, opens in a new window).